neelsmith/syntax-prompts/latin/viz/continuous-htmx.md

 Use the table of tokens to create an HTML display of the tokens as a continuous text with tokens separated by a space.
-IF the VUID value of the token is not empty,  highlight the token using the Color value of the verbal unit with the same VUID.
+If the VUID value of the token is not empty,  highlight the token using the Color value of the verbal unit with the same VUID.